-It may be old news that the COVID-19 pandemic has changed the delivery industry.
+It may be old news that the COVID-19 pandemic has changed the last mile delivery industry.
 When the country went into shutdown, and shelter in place and social distancing became mandatory, a host of logistical hurdles were created and solved for all types of deliveries.
 As part of this, many dispatching, tracking, and logistic software have updated and expanded capabilities.

 It used to be a younger demographic who were the mega users of on-demand food delivery.
 Now COVID-19 has led to older generations adopting food, grocery, and retail delivery, creating a broader and more exacting demand for delivery services.

 Customers are also requiring more visibility in deliveries, such as online tracking, delivery notification, and verification.
 A robust system includes, at a minimum, the following capabilities:

 - Route planning to increase efficiency.
 This can be for multiple vehicles and stops.
 It can consider traffic, construction, or accidents.

 - Driver tracking to increase visibility.
 The system knows drivers’ locations while on routes and their estimated delivery times, which allows for more efficient planning.

 - Email or text notifications of anticipated delivery times, followed by a proof of delivery verification, complete with delivery signatures and photos.

 Maneuvering for Expanding Needs